 Wait, something is different about the chord we moved onto.
 Just like before, we've distorted the Meta-tone of C1, so why does the second chord sound so much more structurally firm than our other examples?
 Well, this time the second chord is not just a distortion; it also forms an entirely new tonal shape, a meta-tone at F0!

 A kind of harmonic "pun" is happening here.
-The second chord can either be heard as a distorted version of the first meta-tone - C1:[ST 2 3+ 4 5+] or as a different meta-tone - F0:[ST 3 5 6 8].
-In reality, both of these harmonic possibilities weight on the ear simultaneously.
+The second chord can either be heard as a distorted version of the first meta-tone, C1:[ST 2 3+ 4 5+], or as a different meta-tone altogether, F0:[ST 3 5 6 8].
+In reality, both of these harmonic possibilities weigh on the ear simultaneously.
 "Have we distorted the C1 or have we resolved onto the F0?
 Which is the consonance and which is the dissonance?"
 It is only when we move back to a C1-chord that this harmonic ambiguity is resolved.
 It is as if the composer says “Nah just kidding.
 It was a C1-drone the whole time.”

 Like all double-meanings, this harmonic technique adds something akin to depth to our work.
 Harmonics are acoustical colors.
 The 1st, 2nd, 3rd, 5th, 7th harmonics bear contrasting acoustical feelings on par with the contrasting visual feelings of red, yellow, blue, green, and violet.
 Because the second chord bears the shade of two harmonic series, each sub-tone within the chord is "dual-colored."
 The lowest tone, for instance, is both the ST2+ of C1 and the ST3 of F0.
 The top tone is both the ST5+ of C1 and the ST8 of F0.
 This "meta-tonal pun," then, not only adds an exciting layer of ambiguity to our artform, but also, by juxtaposing multiple meta-tonal series, enriches the palette of the composer.
 Whereas before he only worked with the basic harmonic-colors given to him by the harmonic series, now he can freely mix these together to get every hue on the spectrum.